The A123 FAQ for Giant Scale and IMAC

 *

 I normally field charge at 3 amps.. but that’s the limit of my switches and connectors.
 When I field charge with the balancer on the first charge of the day, it’s at 2 amps.
 How you set up and charge is really limited by the connectors and wiring and the charger capabilities.
-One work-around to speed up charge time with chargers that work at higher rates is to charge the pack directly.. not through the standard system connectors on most chargeport switches.
+If you feel the 'need' to charge at higher rates, one work-around to speed up charge time with chargers that can work at higher rates is to charge the pack directly.. not through the standard system connectors on most chargeport switches.
 Install an Anderson or Deans connector on the switch input side, order the pack with Anderson or Deans plugs to match and disconnect the pack from the switch and charge through the pack feed.

 Q: My NiMH packs are often pretty low after just a couple of days of sitting.
 Will these (LiFe) hold their charge better?